I’ve often heard that you can judge a whole society on how it treats its most vulnerable.

 Now, to express my thoughts about this, take a look at this guy on the left.
 Everyone in Britain knows who this is.

 This is Pudsey Bear, the mascot for the annual BBC fundraising event Children In Need.
-Each year millions of us watch the show, including the appeals (e.g. “£200 can help Jen, a 10-year-old young carer for her mum, have a weekend break from her duties”), and our reactions are usually ones of sympathy and occasionally picking up the phone.
+The event does so much good for so many people, and each year millions of us tune in, watching the mix of entertainment and appeals (e.g. “£200 can help Jen, a 10-year-old young carer for her mum, have a weekend break from her duties”), and our reactions are usually ones of sympathy and occasionally picking up the phone.

 In addition to these, one of my reactions is “shouldn’t there be people in authority paying for these things already?”